 As a landlord, do I have any other options for pursuing rent arrears besides forfeiture?

 The most obvious loopholes have now been closed but you may be able to come to an alternative arrangement with your landlord/tenant (see below).

 Can I come to an arrangement with my landlord/tenant?

 Yes!
 Many landlords and tenants are liaising with each other to find their own solutions.
 For example, you may wish to consider deferring payment of the March quarter’s rent, waiving it, introducing a payment plan or discounting the rent during the lockdown.
 This should be documented in a side letter or deed of variation.

 How can Howell-Jones help?

-Howell-Jones is accustomed to acting for both commercial landlords and tenants and we are still open for business.
-So, whether you are seeking general commercial property advice in this challenging climate, or whether you would like assistance with drafting a temporary variation agreement, our team are here to help.
+Howell-Jones is accustomed to acting for both commercial landlords and tenants and we have been open for business throughout the pandemic.
+So, whether you are seeking general commercial property advice in this challenging climate, or whether you would like assistance with drafting a temporary variation agreement, our team is here to help.
 Please speak with Juliet Rayner if you wish to discuss your matter further.